-Non-Resident Students approved for chargeback tuition from their resident district will pay Harper's resident tuition and their district will reimburse Harper for the balance of the nonresident tuition.
-Non-resident students attending Harper without chargeback will pay the non-resident fees (see: Tuition and Fees).
+Out-of-district students approved for chargeback tuition from their community college will pay Harper's in-district tuition and their district community college will reimburse Harper for the balance of the tuition for approved classes.

 Education Service Agreement

 Businesses within the Harper College district offer Harper in-district tuition rates to employees who live outside the College district but within Illinois.
 The Education Services Agreement Program permits these employees of in-district businesses to attend Harper classes at in-district rates if their employers have registered for this unique program.
 The in-district tuition is available whether the cost is to be paid by the employees or by the company.
 Employers who are interested in this program should contact the Admissions Outreach Office.